Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/directory-properties.md

 **Create an Administrator Account**

 To create an administrator account, click **Create an administrator account**.
-For more informations, see [Configure Genus App Services - Step by Step](../configure-genus-server--step-by-step.md).
+For more informations, see [Configure Genus Services - Step by Step](../configure-genus-server--step-by-step.md).

 **Manage Database**